dimitriBouteille/wp-module-rest-api/README.md

 ## Usage

 Before creating your first route, you must initialize the module.
-It is advisable to add this piece of code at the beginning of the `functions.php` file of your theme or in a `mu-plugin`.
+It is advisable to add this code at the beginning of the `functions.php` file of your theme or in a `mu-plugin`.

 ```php
 use Dbout\WpRestApi\RouteLoader;